Jarvis-X/pioneer_free_run/README.md

 A simple demonstration using a pioneer robot to run in a CoppeliaSim scene freely while avoiding obstacles and trying to run through the green tiles.

 ## How to run the demonstration
+1. run CoppeliaSim
-1. start the simulation (server side) in CoppeliaSim
+2. load the scene pioneer_sim.ttt and start the simulation server
 2. excecute simulation_main.py

 ## Troubleshoot